Latin Beauties And A Police Shoot-out

 As it turned out, my guide was in the ball park.
 Beachfront property along the coast of Ecuador at that time was as dirt cheap as he had represented.
 Some beachfront property (that is, land directly along the water’s edge) we stopped to ask about was being farmed to grow watermelons.
 Yes, that’s right.
 The land that would be considered the most valuable most anywhere in the world was being used to raise watermelons.

 What I came to understand that trip was that the money in Ecuador was in the Andes.
 No one valued the beach areas because the land wasn’t as agriculturally productive.
-This has changed a bit in the 14 years since, but it’s something to bear in mind as you shop for property here.
+This has changed a bit in the two decades since, but it’s something to bear in mind as you shop for property here.